GSA-TTS/tts-tech-operations/how_we_work/workflow.md

 We use the term "sprint" to refer to the ceremony cycles, even though they aren't strictly Sprints in the Scrum sense.
 These can all be found on the shared `TTS Tech Portfolio` calendar.

+Any ceremony can start with a standup if needed.

 ### Stand-ups

 **Purpose:** Ensure folks are making progress within their assigned Initiative areas and that people aren't blocked.